winitzki/scall/tutorial/programming_dhall.md

 while all function types are required to have a type themselves.

 How can we verify that, say, `Type` is equal to `Type` but not to `Type → Type`?
-We note that the type of `Type` and of `Type → Type` is not just an arbitrary sort, but it is the symbol `Kind`.
+We note that the type of `Type` and of `Type → Type` is the symbol `Kind` and not just an arbitrary `Sort`.
-So, we may use a restricted version of Leibniz equality that we will call `LeibnizEqualK` for comparing specific kinds:
+So, we may compare specific kinds of that type by defining a restricted version of Leibniz equality that we will call `LeibnizEqualK`:

 ```dhall
 let LeibnizEqualK =